EARTH AND SUN

-We want to make this workshop accessible to as many people as possible, while still keeping the group small enough for maximum learning.
-There will be a maximum of 20 hands-on participants at a time.
-And we encourage locals to come out for the day when ever you can.
+We wanted to make the workshops accessible to as many people as possible, while still keeping the group small enough for maximum learning.
+We encourage locals to come out for the day when ever they could, and offer opportunities for reduced rates to those whose financial reach needs help.

 There are a number of free on-site camping spots.
-You are welcome to arrive the day before your workshop begins to set up camp, and to take down your camp the day after.
-(See more under The Site.)
+And participants were welcome to arrive the day before a workshop began to set up camp, and to take down your camp the day after.
+(See more under WHERE.)

-A vegan lunch, water, fruit, and healthy snacks are provided during the workshop.
+A vegan lunch, water, fruit, and healthy snacks are provided during workshops.